 Electronic Devices

-The use of personal electronic devices, including cell phones/smart phones, laptop computers, tablets, e-book readers, etc., can provide unique and important access to educational resources during the school day and assist in the effective management of school work.
-For these reasons, HHS is piloting the use of district-issued technology resources in school while also permitting students to bring their own devices to school for educational purposes.
+The use of electronic devices, including cell phones/smart phones, laptop computers, tablets, e-readers, etc., can provide unique and important access to educational resources during the school day and assist in the effective management of school work.

 Failure to surrender a device upon request of a staff member is considered an act of insubordination and will result in Saturday detention, although stronger consequences may be assigned depending upon the nature of the incident itself.
 Confiscated items will only be returned to the child’s parent or guardian who may retrieve the item during school hours (7:00 AM – 3:00 PM).
 Students who are 18 years old or older may claim their devices from their vice principals no sooner than dismissal time on the day in which the device was taken, with the express permission of the vice principal.
 Repeat offenses will result in additional disciplinary consequences.